meganmrichardson/ktah2d/README.md

 # Shark Bait

 https://meganmrichardson.github.io/sharkbait/

 Created by Booker Martin and Megan Richardson

-A project written for CMSI 185.
+Shark Bait is a project written for CMSI 185.
 It is based on the zombie game K'Tah.
-The goal of the game is to avoid the sharks and other sea creatures for as long as possible.
+In the game you are a fish trying to stay alive as long as possible by avoiding the other sea creatures, the sky, and using the distraction fish and power-ups.

 Some of its features include: